Panorama View Pitch (electric optional) (9 at Graig Wen)

 The Owner Says

 Our two panorama view pitches have the best views of the Mawddach Estuary on the small touring van part of the site.
-The pitches are hardstanding and grass suitable for motor homes or caravans not exceeding 7.5m or tents not exceeding 6 x 3m.
+The pitches are hardstanding and grass suitable for motor homes or caravans not exceeding 7.5m.
 Electric hook up is optional and can be booked as an extra.
 Please be aware our site is on Welsh slate and you may require rock pegs for awnings (we usually have some for sale on site).

 In addition to enjoying the sweeping estuary and mountain views from your pitch, you have use of the communal benches in front of the pitches and a communal camp fire pit in the woods - the perfect place for a sundowner!
 The site is surrounded by the dramatic scenery of Snowdonia National Park - watch the shadows race over the mountains and the ebb and flow of the Mawddach Estuary.
 Shelter is provided by oak, birch and rowan trees and hill sides covered in heather and moss.

-This small upper part of our site is suitable for up to 8 vans and a couple of smaller tents.
+This small upper part of our site is suitable for up to 6 vans.
 There is no access for vans to the lower camping fields which are for tent campers only.
 There is direct access on foot or with bikes down a 600 metre track, which is steep in places, to the Mawddach Estuary.